Throughout history, women have never had female “friends”. Men had (team-based) friends, woman had (neighborhood-based) acquaintances.

 Mothers, grandmothers, aunts, sisters, nieces and cousins were the women whose company and advice they sought.
 Women had life-long relationships with their relatives, from infancy into adulthood, and this involvement did not stop when the young women married.
 Rather, it intensified.

 The older Christian women, who were dearly loved, had their young charge’s best interest at heart and they had the life experience to guide them.
 Christian respect, trust and love that was nurtured over decades, was the foundation upon which generations and generations of women depended, from the day they were born until the day they died.
 It was the Christian cycle of life.

 These kin folk could be relied upon for sound advice, as they were blood relatives who understood the young women’s nature, habits, likes, dislikes, temperament, needs, emotions and physicality.

 Today, under the influence of the miserable feminists, this strong, loving and psychological bond among female family members has been undermined.
-And sadly, millions of young women unwittingly suffered a total loss of self-respect by severing of this connection with the people who love them the most, as they pursued pointless, distracting careers instead.
+And sadly, millions of young women unwittingly suffered a total loss of self-respect by deliberately severing this connection with the people who love them the most, as they pursued pointless, distracting careers instead.

-Thanks to radical, second-wave feminism, today’s young, “liberated” women actually show disdain for family members and their sound advice, instead choosing to garner support, and “counsel”, from “girlfriends” they’ve just met in college or at work.
+Thanks to radical, second-wave feminism, today’s young, “liberated” women actually show disdain for family members, and their sound advice, instead choosing to garner support, and “counsel”, from “girlfriends” they’ve just met in college or at work.

 Today, under radical feminism’s “liberating” influence, we have an